Imane47250/alx-higher_level_programming/README.md

-This repository contains my work for the 0x00.
-Python - Hello, World project
+This repository contains my work for all the projects using a high_level programming language: Python